TLDR

 Functional Requirements

-- The withdrawal function must enable direct electronic submission of a notice/message of withdrawal.
+- The withdrawal function must enable direct confirmation message of a notice/message of withdrawal.

 - It must allow users to provide or confirm their name, the information needed to identify the contract, and a method of communication for confirmation (for example, an email address).

-- Where a consumer holds multiple simultaneous contracts, they must be able to clearly identify which contract the withdrawal relates to.
+- If a consumer has multiple simultaneous contracts / orders, they must be able to clearly identify which contract the withdrawal relates to.
 An order overview with a selection option meets this need (dropdown).

 The Two-Step Withdrawal Process Explained